 Just a couple of miles to the west of Elcho.
 It is approximately 8.9 miles in length.
 Parking area, restrooms, warming shelter with firewood and tables.

 Veteran's Memorial Park

-Veteran's Memorial Park offers many miles of well-marked nature trails that feature a loop around an underdeveloped lake and an arboretum with over 500 plant species.
+Veteran's Memorial Park offers many miles of marked nature trails that feature a loop around an underdeveloped lake and an arboretum with over 500 plant species.